Participation (All events)

 Event day (All events)

-1 Participants must follow instructions as given from all event officials including race staff and officials, volunteers, medical personnel, security officers and council officials before, during and after the event.
+1 Participants must follow instructions as given from all event officials including race staff and officials, volunteers, medical personnel before, during and after the event.

 2 All participants are expected to conduct themselves in a professional and courteous manner during their participation in the event.
 This means, for example, that urinating or defecating anywhere on or near the course shall be strictly prohibited except in toilet facilities.
 Anyone violating this rule of conduct shall be disqualified from the event and will be asked to leave the course.

 3 Every participant shall be provided with a race number, which MUST be worn on the FRONT of their shirt/vest and be visible at all times during the event.
 The race number is to be worn as issued and not cut or be folded in any way.
 No participant shall be permitted to participate in any events without the appropriate number.
 It is expressively forbidden to swap race numbers with anyone else as this could potentially put someone’s life at risk.
-Anyone found swapping race numbers will be disqualified from this and possible future events and reported to UK Athletics.
+Anyone found swapping race numbers will be disqualified from this and possible future events.

 4 All participants must write their name and details of any health problems or medication on the reverse of the race number along with details of next of kin or someone who can be contacted in the event of an emergency.
 Numbers must be worn on the front of shirts/vests during the race.
 Participants should also inform the race organisers in advance of the event of any special medical conditions.